get-glu/glu/docs/guides/gitops-implementation.md

 In this function, we're expected to define our pipeline and all its child phases and their promotion dependencies on one another.

 The provided configuration has lots of useful conventions baked into it for the built-in phase types.
-Our pipelines phases will interaction with both OCI and Git sources of truth to make everything work.
+Our pipeline phases will interact with both OCI and Git sources of truth to make everything work.

 ### Definition